-Students must use their Gatorlink email account for this course - This is UF policy.
+Students must use their Gatorlink email account for this course.
 Students are recommended to check their email account daily for the duration of the course.
 All students are required to have access to a computer with stable internet access, microphone, and webcam.
 This online course requires basic computer skills including using MS words for assignment submission.